pnxtech/local-k8s/README.md

 This repo is design to enable a Kubernetes cluster environment for use in development.

-The cluster hosts services such as a single instance of Redis.
-MongoDB is also available within the cluster.
+The cluster hosts services such as a single instance of Redis and MongoDB.

 ## Machine setup